ahmadawais/cPanel-EasyEngine-Migrate-CLI/README.md

 ### Step #4: Run CEM CLI

 - It's time to run the CEM CLI.
 Log in to your VPS via SSH
-- Install CEM CLI by running `sudo wget -qO cem https://git.io/vixvj && sudo chmod +x ./cem && sudo sudo install ./cem /usr/local/bin/cem` command
+- Install CEM CLI by running install command as mentioned above command
-- Then run `cem` command and start answering the questions as I did in the video below.
+- Then run `cemcli` command and start answering the questions as I did in the video below.

 ---